-- Parents will be sent information about what constitutes Bullying in order to support their children's understanding. - The School Council will include bullying as an agenda item at meetings and peer support systems already in place (Reading Buddies, House Captains, Anti-Bullying ambassadors, Friendship Stop, Play Coaches) will be used to give children additional means of sharing their concerns. - The Governing body and leadership team will monitor bullying via staff meetings and by auditing questionnaires from pupils and parents. - All staff, including lunchtime supervisors, will receive training on the identification, prevention and management of bullying.
+- Parents will be sent information about what constitutes Bullying in order to support their children's understanding. - The School Council will include bullying as an agenda item at meetings and peer support systems already in place (Reading Buddies, House Captains, Friendship Stop, Play Coaches) will be used to give children additional means of sharing their concerns. - The Governing body and leadership team will monitor bullying via staff meetings and by auditing questionnaires from pupils and parents. - All staff, including lunchtime supervisors, will receive training on the identification, prevention and management of bullying.
 At the start of a new school year procedures for dealing with a bullying incident will be discussed at an early staff meeting.
-The policy will be discussed and then distributed to all new staff.
+The policy will be discussed and then distributed to all new staff. - We add anti bullying information on the newsletter. - We will set anti bullying ambassadors to work with the ELSA